pluja/llm-language-tool/README.md

 - Translate text from and to any languages
 - Summarize and correct texts
 - Explain and summarize translations
+- Use your endpoint and API keys.
+Can work 100% locally.

-There is no backend, all happens on the client side via JS.
+- There is no backend, all happens on the client side via JS.
 It has no dependencies, it's pure JS and HTML.

 ## Public instance